iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 - Traffic inside the subnet is routed directly by the virtual network and can be optionally filtered on the NSG

 ### Mode 3, aka Micro-Segmented
-> _this is when you go insane to please some regulations_
+> _this is where you go to please some insane regulations_
 - Traffic between VNets is routed and filtered by the Hub Firewall
 - Traffic between subnets is routed and filtered by the Hub Firewall
 - Traffic inside the subnet is routed and filtered by the Hub Firewall